 When to Visit the Umbria Towns

 In the summer, temperatures can rise to around 94°F (34°C).
-In the winter, you’ll find temperatures down in the 30sF (-1°C) in January, typically the coldest month.
+In the winter, temperatures will drop in the 30sF (-1°C) in January, typically the coldest month.

 It does tend to get more crowded during the summer with tourists, so spring or fall are the best times to go, depending on your tolerance for rain.
 If you don’t mind colder weather, the winter tends to get little precipitation and is a good option.